Code-Institute-Submissions/alisadiq91-PharmOnline_MayResub/README.md

 5. EmailJS

-•	EmailJS was used to link the form on the contact us page to my email.
-I am now able to see any messages sent to the pharmacy.
+•	EmailJS was used to link the form on the contact us page and find us page to my email.
+I am now able to see any messages and service requests sent to the pharmacy.
 In the future, of course the pharmacy would have their own email and be able to access these messages through there.

 6. Git